blackears/parrotLipsync/README.md

 # Parrot Automatic Lipsync for Blender

-This is an addon for Blender that lets you automatically generate lip-synced data from audio tracks.
+Parrot Lipsync is an extension for Blender that lets you automatically generate lip-synced data from audio tracks.
 It can be used for both 2D and 3D animations and supports many common languages.
-It uses OpenAI's Whisper library to turn spoken audio tracks into words, and then Gruut to turn words into phonemes to create the key frames for your mouth positions.
+It uses the `allosaurus` library to turn spoken audio tracks into phonemes which are then used to key frame your mouth positions.

 [![Video - overview](https://img.youtube.com/vi/VCXyHdBmBwQ/0.jpg)](https://www.youtube.com/watch?v=VCXyHdBmBwQ)